Tourist attractions in Dubai: Burj Khalifa

 The building was opened in 2010 as part of a new development called Downtown Dubai.

 The Dubai Fountain

 The Dubai Fountain is the world's largest choreographed fountain system set on the 30-acre manmade Burj Khalifa Lake, at the center of the Downtown Dubai development in Dubai, United Arab Emirates.
-It was designed by WET Design, the California-based company responsible for the fountains at the Bellagio Hotel Lake in Las Vegas.
+It was designed by WET Design, the California-based company responsible for the fountains at the Bellagio Hotel in Las Vegas.
 Illuminated by 6,600 lights and 25 colored projectors, it is 275 m long and shoots water up to 500 ft into the air accompanied by a range of classical to contemporary Arabic and world music.
 It was built at a cost of AED 800 million (USD $218 million).